hCaptcha/HCaptcha-ios-sdk/README.md

    }
 ```

-### Change hCaptch frame
+### Change hCaptcha frame

-In case if you need to change hCaptcha layout for example after visual challenge appear you can use approach above
+If you are customizing display beyond the defaults and need to resize or change the hCaptcha layout, for example after a visual challenge appears, you can use the following approach  to trigger a redraw of the view:

 ``` swift
 let hcaptcha = try?
 HCaptcha(...)